New Horizons programs give seniors a chance to learn a new instrument

 “The people start here,” said Patrice Risutcccia.
-“This is the entry level group for New Horizons, if you’re a string players… Where you learn about music.
+“This is the entry level group for New Horizons, if you’re a string player.
+[It’s] where you learn about music.
 You learn to read music, you learn to play your instrument, and learn to play as a group and an ensemble.”

 Ristucccia started in the program almost a decade ago.